hitokiri-mata/katacoda-courses/kubernetes-fundamentals/distillation/step7-multi-stage.md

 `time docker run $REGISTRY/listdir-c-ms:0.1.0`{{execute}}

-run it a few more times and see what the average time and variance is.
-It should take about TODO seconds +/- about 0.050 (TODO) seconds.
+run it a few more times and see what the average time is the same as the previous step.
+The image is not smaller nor does it run faster, but the multi-stage feature will be used in the upcoming steps.

-Compare this time to running the application natively, it's about (TODO, the same?).
-However, we now have much more control over the environment including the JRE version.